In this article:

 - And Priority

-Except for the Status and Task Name (which are frozen to the left), You are able to move the other columns around as you see fit.
+Except for the Status and Task Name (which are frozen to the left), You can move the other columns around as you see fit.
 Simply click and drag with your mouse.

 To jump to a Task, just click on the Task’s hyperlink and you can view the task workspace.